Dialog

 Checkbox

-A Checkbox has been added to the dialog pattern to confirm destructive changes, and therefore, it only applies to the error and warning states.
+A checkbox was added to the dialog pattern in order to confirm destructive changes, and so, it only applies to the error and warning states.

-In certain cases, this Checkbox may have multiple lines, so we need additional space for it.
-For this reason, the Checkbox is inserted after the dialog description.
+In certain cases this checkbox can have multiple lines, that’s why we need additional space for it, for that reason, the checkbox is inserted after the description of the dialog.

-For mobile responsiveness, an extra padding has been added to increase the touch area of the actual Checkbox.
+For the responsive mobile case, an extra padding was added in order to increase the touch area of the actual checkbox.

-In the responsive version, make sure that the Checkbox follows the alignment of the content.
+In the responsive version, make sure that the checkbox follows the aligment of the content.

 Case Studies